hhuuddoo/beat-battle-website/README.md

 - Add character counter to description textarea
 - Add overflow arrows to scroll div to let user know that there is more content
 - Change '\*' to bullet points in text area
+- Add function to randomly pick sample from the legend Andre Navarro 2